-Just like humans, our furry companions get dry, itchy skin during winter due to the lack of humidity in the air.
+Just like humans, our furry companions get dry, itchy skin due to the lack of humidity in the air.
 Some pets have seasonal allergies that get worse in each season.
 More time outside means more exposure to allergens, but even in the cooler months, spending more time around indoor allergens like household cleaners and artificial fragrances.
 Then there's issues with food allergy related itch.
 Our poor itchy pets!

 No matter the cause, pet parents can relieve itchy skin in dogs and cats by experimenting with these natural remedies.

 - Make a tea bath or spray: Herbal teas like chamomile and calendula are known for their ability to calm dry, itchy skin.
 For pets that are itchy everywhere, prepare a tea bath by steeping several tea bags in a tub full of warm water.
 Allow your pet to soak in the tea bath for at least five minutes.
 Alternatively, pet parents can brew two cups of tea and pour them into a spray bottle (let the tea cool first!).
 Spray the tea on itchy patches, then gently massage their coat to ensure it reaches the skin.

 - Add green tea to their food: Some pets won’t tolerate a tea bath or spray, especially our feline companions!
 If that’s the case, you can still relieve your pet’s itchy skin by letting the tea heal from the inside out.
 Prepare a quarter cup of decaffeinated green tea, let it cool and pour it over their food.
 Green tea contains a compound called EGCG that prevents receptors from triggering an allergic reaction.
 Green tea can also reduce histamine levels in the body.
 For these reasons, green tea works well for pets who are itchy due to seasonal allergies.